Double Machine Learning and Automated Confounder Selection -- A Cautionary Tale: Introduction

 \section{Introduction}

-Machine learning approaches for selecting suitable control variables to establish identification of causal parameters in high-dimensional settings are gaining increasing attention in economics (\citealp{Belloni2014, Chernozhukov2018, Angrist2019,Wuethrich2021}).
-This rising popularity can be explained by two potential advantages that these methods offer.
+Machine learning approaches for selecting suitable control variables to establish causal identification in high-dimensional settings are gaining increasing attention (\citealp{Belloni2014, Chernozhukov2018}).
+Besides the evident benefits of automation for the analysis of high-dimensional data, this rising popularity can be explained by two specific advantages that applied researchers attribute to these methods.
 First, a mostly data-driven, automated procedure of model selection allows to systematize the research process and make it more transparent (\citealp{Athey2019}).
-And second, the ability to consider a large number of covariates --- possibly larger than the sample size --- renders selection-on-observables types of identification assumptions more plausible (\citealp{Belloni2014b}, p.\ 640).
+And second, the ability to consider a large number of covariates --- possibly larger than the sample size --- could render selection-on-observables types of identification assumptions more plausible (\citealp{Belloni2014b}).
+For these reasons, automated variable selection has seen several recent applications in economics (\citealp{jones2019, Chang2020, Angrist2022}), finance (\citealp{Feng2020}), political science (\citealp{Dutt2018,Blackwell2021}), and organizational studies (\citealp{Vanneste2021}), as well as as the introduction of dedicated open source software libraries in \textit{R} and \textit{Python} (\citealp{Chernozhukov2019,Bach2022}).\footnote{See, for example, the vignette of the \textit{R}-package \textit{hdm}, which presents automated variable selection as a main application for illustrating the usefulness of double machine learning approaches.}